hyprnz/nhibernate-workshop/README.md

 ## Notes

 * The code in this repository is not suitable for production purposes.
-It serves as an illustration only.
+It serves as an illustration for NHibernate related concepts only.